top of page

 • Do I need pre-authorization for psychotherapy or a referral from my Primary Care Provider?

-*Your Good Faith Estimate (see below) will include a list of CPT codes that I typically use.
-You may also request this information at any time.
-I will be happy to provide you with a list of CPT codes so that you can ask your insurance company about their reimbursement rates.
+*I will be happy to provide you with a list of CPT codes that I might use for your therapy so that you can ask your insurance company about their reimbursement rates.

 Medicare, Medicaid & HMOs